tristanfrench/Deep-Learning/README.md

 ## Deep-Learning
-This repository is a combination of lab exercices and a project about Deep Learning.
-We use Tensorflow 1.2
+This repository contains short lab exercices and a project about Deep Learning.
+All of the code is written in Python with Tensorflow 1.2

 ## Labs:
 * Lab 1: Fully connected Neural net trained on IRIS dataset which contains contains 150 samples of three types of IRIS flowers